michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 - Include AI literacy as a stated learning objective in your unit outline

 **Why this builds integrity:**
 When students see AI use as professional skill development rather than academic shortcut, they engage differently.
-They're not "cheating the system"—they're practicing for their careers.
+They're not "cheating the system",they're practicing for their careers.

----
+,

 ## Student-Facing Language: Setting Expectations